philipp-meier/TowerDefense/docs/CONTRIBUTING.md

 # Contributing
 First of all, thank you for considering to contribute to this project!

-If you want to contribute to this project, please ensure, that you follow these rules:
+If you want to contribute, please ensure, that you follow these rules:
 1) Use only royalty-free assets.
 2) Develop with the current software architecture in mind, or change it for the better.
 3) Don't submit unused code.